 Focusing Activities.
-A brief warm up or focusing activity is a great way to ensure that the young people are engaged in the lesson from the beginning.
-For example, in today's lesson, before the brainstorming activity, have the participants stand in a circle.
-Give one person a ball of yarn and ask him or her to grab the end of the string, and then toss the ball to another person across the circle so that the string extends across the circle.
+A brief warm up or focusing activity is a great way to ensure that your students are engaged in the lesson from the beginning.
+For example, in today's lesson, before the brainstorming activity, have the students stand in a circle.
+Give one student a ball of varn and ask him or her to grab the end of the string, and then toss the ball to another student across the circle so that the string extends across the circle.
 That person then holds onto the string and tosses the ball to another student.
-Continue until the young people have created a web of yarn within the circle.
+Continue until the students have created a web of yarn within the circle.
 This is a fun and simple lead-in to a conversation about how the world is interconnected and interactive.